 Support groups can help connect families who have a child or other family member affected with carnitine palmitoyltransferase I deficiency (CPT-1A) with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for affected individuals and their families, as well as for health care providers:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s health care provider may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Some children with carnitine palmitoyltransferase I deficiency (CPT-1A) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.

 Because CPT-1A is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for CPT-1A, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Michael and Crystal are two siblings who are both affected with carnitine palmitoyltransferase I deficiency (CPT-1A).
 Their story shows how even individuals within the same family can have a different experience with the condition and how early diagnosis can greatly improve the future health of a child.
 Read their story on the FOD Family Support Group website.